3/3/2030

 Juho was snapped out of his thoughts, cursed under his breath.
 What else is that sound?
 He adjusted his glasses, then went to the window and peered through the glass.

-For a moment, Juho swallowed and slowly backed away, his breath catching in his throat as he squinted down at the chaotic scene below.
+For a moment, he swallowed and slowly backed away as he squinted down at the chaotic scene below.

 In a split second, his eyes caught something moving among the blurry crowd, a single figure whose movements looked unnaturally smooth.

-One by one, bodies collapsed in the distance, struck down by the same person whose face was hidden beneath a low-slung hood.
-Wait... that hood... it looks just like the Void Hood from the novel.
+One by one, people collapsed in the distance after being struck down by someone whose face was hidden by a hood pulled low over their head.
+Wait... that hood... it looks just like the Void Hood from the novel?

-Suddenly, the figure snapped their head in Juho's direction, sensing his gaze on them.
+Suddenly, the figure snapped their head in his direction, sensing his gaze on them.

-Juho stiffened, a shiver runs down his spine upon realizing that they're aware of his gaze and immediately went to crouches down and looks at his hands, which are trembling at the mere sight.
+Juho stiffened, a shiver runs down his spine upon realizing that this person was aware of his gaze and immediately went to crouches down.
+He looked at his hands, which were trembling at the mere sight.

-His heart almost dropped.
 "I shouldn't have jinxed it in the first place..."
-Juho whispered, his expression turning solemn as he forced himself to stay calm.
+He whispered, his expression turning solemn as he forced himself to stay calm.

-But before that, he gave his cheeks a hard slaps to make sure this was just a dream, but all that remained was the pain on his cheeks.
+But before that, he gave his cheeks a hard slap to make sure this was just a dream, but all that remained was the pain on his cheeks.

 He become more confused by the words that seemed to be spinning around in his head.
 The idea was so ridiculous, he didn't know whether to laugh or cry